Pesticide Postings 2018

 We now have a replacement for Aramo, which was excellent on annual meadow grass, in the shape of Centurion Max.
-This graminicide which has label cover for beet and oilseed rape now has an off-label for a variety of crops including peas, carrot, parsnip, swede, turnip, beetroot, Brussels sprouts, cabbage and bulb onion.
+This graminicide which controls most grass weeds including AMG, has a new off-label for a variety of crops including peas, carrot, parsnip, swede, turnip, beetroot, Brussels sprouts, cabbage and bulb onion.
 Unfortunately broccoli isn't covered.
 Centurian Max off-label

 25 May 2018

-Following reregistration of Amistar Opti the revised off-label now covers just asparagus - bulb onion, salad onion and shallot are dropped.
+Following reregistration Amistar Opti has a new PCS number: 05068.
+The old label product (PCS 03408) must be used by 30 September 2019.
+The revised off-label (PCS 05068) now covers just asparagus - bulb onion, salad onion and shallot are dropped.
 Amistar Opti off-label

-The revised Basagran SG off-label now includes bulb onion, garlic and shallot in addition to the previousely covered leek and salad onion.
+The rejigged Basagran SG off-label now includes bulb onion, garlic and shallot in addition to the previousely covered leek and salad onion.
 Basagran SG off-label

 22 May 2018

 Welcome additions to the revised off-label for Movento.
-Parsnip, swede, turnip and Chinese cabbage are retained and are joined by spinach, spinach beet, baby leaf, herbs, endive, and chicory.
+Parsnip, swede, turnip and Chinese cabbage which are retained, are joined by spinach, spinach beet, baby leaf, herbs, endive, and chicory.
 Movento is a systemic insecticide effective against a range of aphids.
-Anoth change to note is that the harvest interval for swede, turnip and parsnip has been reduced from eight to three weeks and from one week to three days for Chinese cabbage.
+Another change to note is that the harvest interval for swede, turnip and parsnip has been reduced from eight to three weeks and from one week to three days for Chinese cabbage.
 Movento off-label

 25 April 2018